WilliamQLiu/data-analysis-examples/README.md

 *  Background (demographic variables: Age, Employment History: length of employment, perceived fairness of compensation, on-the-job learning, perceived opportunities for growth)
 *  Professional Quality of Life (compassion satisfaction, compassion fatigure: burnout + secondary traumatic stress)
 *  Supervision Rating (safe base, reflection education, structure)

+**Tableau** - Report template that I created for our organization's reports (details in private repo)
+-  R_integration:  Example of how to integrate a Tableau Report along with R